TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.1.md

 ---

-And after these things Jesus walked in Galilee: for he would not walk in Judaea, because the Jews sought to kill him.
+After these things, Jesus was walking in Galilee, for he wouldn't walk in Judea, because the Jews sought to kill him.